Uncover the healthful secrets of pre and probiotic foods: How they help fertility?

 When is a Good Time to Take a Pregnancy Test?

 If you’re experiencing common symptoms of pregnancy such as missed periods, nausea, or unexplained fatigue, you might be eagerly anticipating to take a test.
 But patience, my friend, is key here.
 Timing is everything.
 Typically, the most accurate results are achieved if you wait until the first day of your missed period.
-This allows your body sufficient time to produce enough hCG, a pregnancy hormone, which pregnancy tests are designed to detect.
+This allows your body sufficient time to produce enough hormone human chorionic gonadotropin hcg, a pregnancy hormone, which pregnancy tests are designed to detect.
 But hey, let’s not jump the gun.
 We’ll delve deeper into the nitty-gritty details in the following sections.

 Understanding the Pregnancy Hormone